flamedfury/flamedfury.com/src/posts/2024/the-death-of-slim-shady.md

 I started writing this post at the end of July but never finished it.
 It was hard to get the words out of my head amongst the full-time parenting and eventual return to work.
 Three months later, with several music videos and bonus tracks released, a trimmed-down version of the album has found a place in my regular rotation.

 Songs like Temporary and Somebody Save Me are great, but I don't need to listen to them every time I want to hear the rest of the album.
-I've also dropped Road Rage because I just don't vibe with it, Tobey because I listened to it too much during the release hype countdown, and the Guess Who's Back skit while adding Fuel (Shady Edition) to the end.
+I've also dropped Road Rage because I don't vibe with it, Tobey because I listened too much during the release hype countdown, and the Guess Who's Back skit while adding Fuel (Shady Edition) to the end.

 I listened to the bonus tracks, Like My Shit and Kyrie & Luka, but I don't think they fit the vibe of the rest of the album at all, so I most likely won't listen to them all that much.
 This is what my redone album looks like: